Identify, monitor, and execute timely account expansions with real-time reports and indicators.

 After the users familiarize themselves with your product, your onboarding work doesn’t stop.
 You should put together a simple sequence of onboarding emails.
 The first one should be the welcome email that was personalized, as mentioned earlier.

-Throughout the onboarding process, you can highlight notable features, emphasize the benefits they will receive by using your product and show off specific use-cases.
-At the end of all your emails within the sequence, include a call to action (CTA).
+Throughout the onboarding process, you can highlight notable features, emphasize the benefits they will receive by using your product, and show off specific use-cases.
+At the end of all your emails within the sequence, including a call to action (CTA).
 This could mean asking them to log into their account or read an article on your site that will ask them to head back into the app.
 Once your email sequence is finished, you can essentially ask for money if it is a free trial, or upsell them in some way.
+You can also use a tool like Rebrandly URL Shortener in order to track how your CTA’s perform.
+20

 These user on-boarding practices will help you reduce churn and increase the LTV of your customers.
 Converting users into paying customers should also be the final step within the entire onboarding process.
 When you adopt these user on-boarding practices effectively, you will increase your revenue, as well as customer success.